orgua/shepherd_v2_planning/docs/30_components_debugging/cape_v24_emu_noise_improvements.md

-# Reduce Noise in Current-Measurement for Emulator
+# Noise in Current-Measurement for Emu

 ## Problem